The move to Universal Credit

 Would I be better off or worse off on Universal Credit?

-• Universal Credit is paid monthly in arrears
+• Universal Credit is paid monthly in arrears.

-• There are more work-related requirements on Universal Credit
+• There may be more work-related requirements.

 This toolkit for advisers may help you decide